Canadian souvenirs from Canada

 1. An inukshuk

-Inukshuks have come to be a symbol of Canada for many of us Canadians.
-You can find small ones (pictured above) in boutique souvenir stores.
+• You can find small ones (pictured above) in boutique souvenir stores in many places.

 2. A bottle of Ice Wine

-Ice Wine is dessert wine that is only made in a select few countries, because of how cold it needs to be in order to produce it.
-Canada is the world’s largest producer of ice wine, and one of the few countries where its made.
+Ice wine can only be made in ‘cold countries’ because of how cold it needs to be in order to produce it.

-You can find a bottle of Ice Wine at most LCBO stores, which is Canada’s largest alcohol retailer.
+• You can find a bottle of Ice Wine at most LCBO stores, which is Canada’s largest alcohol retailer.

-3. Indigenous Art and Products
+3. Indigenous art and products

-Indigenous Gifts is an online retailer that sells gifts and souvenirs that are uniquely decorated with Indigenous art from Canada.
+• Indigenous Gifts is an online retailer that sells gifts and souvenirs that are uniquely decorated with Indigenous art from Canada.

 4. Maple Syrup